3ddy1985/recipe-app/README.md

 In the Results component, I created a state variable to store the search results and a function to handle displaying the recipe details when a user clicks on a recipe.
 I then mapped over the search results and rendered them as Recipe components, passing the recipe details as props.

-To improve the visual design of the app, I used CSS modules to create separate stylesheets for each component and imported them as needed.
-I also used Flexbox and CSS Grid to create a responsive layout that looks great on desktop and mobile devices.

 Overall, my approach to building this app was to break down the functionality into separate class components and focus on one feature at a time.
 This allowed me to create a modular and reusable codebase that is easy to maintain and update in the future.

 Search Functionality: